piranha/solovyov.net/src/blog/2021/streaming.md

 Back to the story.
 I never saw Magic Arms before, but the way they work is magical.

-It seems that Manfrotto invented that stuff (can't find reliable sources, but I recall reading somewhere it was invented in 2008), but now everyone and their grandma are making clones of that stuff.
+It seems that Manfrotto invented that stuff (can't find reliable sources, but I recall reading somewhere it was invented in 2008), but now everyone and their grandma are making clones of it.
 Clones are not even close in terms of quality to Manfrotto's products (or Matthews Infinity Arm, or other costly brands), but they are cheap!
 You can get a "decent" one along with a "crab" clamp for around 20-25$ here in Ukraine (and even cheaper on AliExpress).
 It's made from aluminum and will die on you if you use it a lot, of course, but the plan is to leave it sitting in place.

 So I bought a monitor stand (it was around $30) and put a magic arm there, and a little $4 ball head, and — bam! — camera is looking right at me now.